bridgecrew-perf4/toy_terraform_flask_deployment/README.md

 - Terraform
 - A github repo to use as your target repository
 - oauth token created on github with access to your target repository
+- route53 public domain (further work will make this optional in child modules, but given the ease of use/cost, I would encourage having one)

 ## Dependencies
 - https://github.com/npc-code/toy_ecs_code_pipeline